Table of Contents

-A stone is a hard, solid mass that can form in the gallbladder, bladder, and kidneys.
-These types of stones have different causes and are treated in different ways.
+A stone is a hard, solid mass that can form in various organs with a lumen like the gallbladder, bladder, and kidneys.
+Apart from its location in the body, each stone has a different molecular composition.
+Stones can happen due to an underlying pathology and they can be treated in different ways.

 Kidney and ureteral stones develop in the kidney and either stay there or move to the ureter (Fig. 1).